Rodrigo-200/GloriousBatteryMonitor-Go/README.md

 ### Running the Application

-Simply double-click `glorious-battery.exe` to start the application.
+Simply double-click `GloriousBatteryMonitor.exe` to start the application.

 ### System Tray Controls